docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 encoding property to the name of the desired encoding.
 The File object looks for the corresponding encoder in the operating system to use for subsequent I/O. The name is one of the standard Internet names that are used to describe the encoding of HTML files, such as ASCII, X-SJIS, or ISO-8859-1.
-For a complete list, see File- and Folder-supported encoding names.
+For a complete list, see :ref:`file-and-folder-supported encoding names`.
 A special encoder, BINARY, is provided for binary I/O. This encoder simply extends every 8-bit character it finds to a Unicode character between 0 and 255.
 When using this encoder to write binary files, the encoder writes the lower 8 bits of the Unicode character.
 For example, to write the Unicode character 1000, which is